ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 and back again when used up.
 They have the same format as outputmacros, but their code data is simply the pattern to execute.
 The pattern code merely switches over to this extension code until it runs out, and resumes its normal code.
 You can't nest patternmacro calls at present.

+All system functions return both a text buffer answer and an error code.
+For error codes see the section on error handling.

 ## Argument Passing